eclipse-swtimagej/SWTImageJ/README.md

 ### Run SWTImageJ

-To start SwtImageJ as an Desktop application simply import the plugin project into Eclipse.
+To start SWTImageJ as an Desktop application simply import the plugin project into Eclipse.

 Then select the [ImageJ.java](https://github.com/eclipse-swtimagej/SWTImageJ/tree/main/org.eclipse.swt.imagej/src/ij) file (package ij) and execute the action "Run As->Java Application".